DarienBrito/TDMorph/README.md

 ## About the license

 Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence: GNU General Public License v3 (GPL-3).
 See this [link with common questions](https://resources.whitesourcesoftware.com/blog-whitesource/top-10-gpl-license-questions-answered) if you wonder what it implies.
-This means that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code, you will get in touch first, so a fair arrangement can be made.
+This means that if at some point you would like to use this tool in a _commercial endeavour for which you do not want to disclose the source code_, you will get in touch first, so a fair arrangement can be made.

 Enjoy!